INTERNATIONAL POLITICAL ECONOMY - 2017/8

 P - Professional/Practical skills

-The first part of the course introduces students to the main perspectives, theoretical approaches, and methodological issues in IPE.
+The first part of the course introduces students to the main perspectives with a strong focus on theoretical approaches in IPE.
 The second part focuses on the historical development of the international political economy since the Industrial Revolution.
-The third part focuses upon contemporary issues and debates in the subject, grouped around the organizing theme of development and 'globalisation' with possible focus on the Asia-Pacific region.
+The third part focuses upon contemporary issues and debates in the subject, grouped around the organising theme of development and 'globalisation'.
 The emphasis of the course is not upon the technical aspects of international economics or economic theory, but rather upon the political and institutional context in which they operate.
-Therefore an economics background is not required for this course.
+Therefore an economics background is not required for this course, but advanced knowledge of the theoretical foundations of international politics strongly recommended.

 Methods of Teaching / Learning